-In February, the Journal of the American Medical Association (JAMA) published its findings on news trends and internet searches of HIV-related topics in the time after Sheen disclosed this information.
+In April of 2016, the Journal of the American Medical Association (JAMA) published its findings on news trends and internet searches of HIV-related topics in the time after Sheen disclosed this information.

 In what JAMA refers to as the "Charlie Sheen Effect," Sheen's public announcement led to the highest number of HIV-related Google searches ever in the United States.
 In fact, the day of his disclosure led to a 265% increase in news reports mentioning HIV and 417% higher than expected searches regarding HIV, including Sheen's news story, as well as searches relating to public health and HIV (condoms, symptoms, testing and treatment).

 There is no doubt Charlie Sheen significantly raised HIV awareness.
 However, along with his announcement came inaccurate and worrisome information from Sheen himself.
 In the weeks and months to follow, Sheen underwent alternative treatment for HIV from a specialist in Mexico, which led him off his antiviral medication and onto arthritic goat milk - a treatment with no scientifically-proven benefit.

 While Sheen has since openly acknowledged the missteps of this treatment, it proves that your patients are susceptible to bad and potentially life-threatening information in the media.
 As a healthcare provider, when a public figure such as Sheen misleads the public, you hold the power to shift your patients' perspective.